-The IDC Account is maintained to record transactions effected by one department on behalf of another such as re-allocation of costs and reversal of salaries.
+The IDC Account was maintained to record transactions effected by one department on behalf of another such as re-allocation of costs and reversal of salaries.

-Transactions are charged to the agency's IDC Account pending clearance by that agency.2 The Manager Finance or Accounts Officer must not certify a payment as correct unless they are satisfied that the expenditure account it is charged to is correct.3
+Transactions were charged to the agency's IDC Account pending clearance by that agency.2 The Manager Finance or Accounts Officer must not certify a payment as correct unless they were satisfied that the expenditure account was charged to was correct.

-Our review of IDC account reconciliation noted that the Ministry had incorrectly cleared its IDC Account allocation at the end of the financial year.
+The Ministry review of IDC account reconciliation noted that the Ministry had incorrectly cleared its IDC Account allocation at the end of the financial year.
 It was noted that a sum of \$52,067.35 was journalised from the IDC account allocation (1-18101-68999-536101) to the VAT on revenue allocation (1-18101-68999-863201) through the journal voucher reference number 139/07 of 2017 in order to clear the IDC account at year-end.

-We further noted that the sum of \$52,067.35 relates to the unreconciled difference in the total salaries and wages of Fiji Roads Authority (FRA) staffs which was paid by the Ministry on behalf of the FRA and the total amount reimbursed by the Authority for the period January to July 2017.
+The Ministry further noted that the sum of \$52,067.35 related to the unreconciled difference in the total salaries and wages of Fiji Roads Authority (FRA) staffs which was paid by the Ministry on behalf of the FRA and the total amount reimbursed by the Authority for the period January to July 2017.
 Salaries and wages were paid were charged to the Ministry's IDC Account and cleared upon receipt of reimbursements from the Authority.

-Our audit also noted that during the year, the Ministry processed payments directly from the IDC Account instead of charging expenses incurred directly to the relevant expenditure allocations.
+The OAG audit also noted that during the year, the Ministry processed payments directly from the IDC Account instead of charged expenses incurred directly to the relevant expenditure allocations.